mehrandvd/dotnetconf-agenda/README.md

-# .NET Conf 2025 Agenda
+# .NET Conf 2025 Agenda (Times in UTC)

 Welcome to the official agenda for .NET Conf 2025!
 This multi-day event showcases the latest innovations in .NET 10, C# 14, Visual Studio 2026, and AI-powered development.
 Below is a structured breakdown of all sessions, grouped by day and time.

-**Note: All the times are in UTC**

 ---